 - Sixteen (16) semester hours (24 quarter hours) of biological science (with one semester in microbiology).

 - Sixteen (16) semester hours (24 quarter hours) of chemistry (with one semester in organic or biochemistry).

 - Four (4) semester hours (6 quarter hours) of immunology.

 - Three (3) semester hours (4.5 quarter hours) of mathematics.

 When an application is received, the following procedure is used to process it.

 - The application is held until transcripts from all universities attended and two reference letters are received.
 If the applicant is an international graduate, the external transcript evaluation must also be a part of the student’s file.

-- If the grade point average meets minimum requirements, the student is contacted to set up an interview.
+- If the grade point average meets the minimum requirements, the student is contacted to set up an interview.

 - Formal interview with the applicant at Evanston Hospital.

 - Utilizing selection criteria, the class is selected and alternate places are assigned by the Admissions Committee.